 - Post dental procedures

-Your Credentialled Diabetes Educator can help you work out a testing plan especially for you.
+Your Credentialled Diabetes Educator can help you work out self-monitoring approach especially for you.

 What should I aim for?